Arch Dental

 How fast does plaque turn into tartar?

-Plaque can start hardening into tartar within 24–72 hours if not removed by brushing and flossing.
+Plaque can begin hardening into tartar within 24–72 hours if not removed by brushing and flossing.
+This is why daily consistency matters so much, skipping even one day can allow plaque to start mineralising.

 How do dentists remove plaque and tartar?